-My fees for online and face to face psychotherapy are £50 for a 50 minute session.
-A longer sessions costs £75 for 1 hour & 15 minutes.
+My fees for face to face psychotherapy are £60 for a 50 minute session.

-I offer walk and talk sessions £50ph.
-Therapy with horses £95 per hour.
+I offer walk and talk sessions £65 per hour.
+Therapy with horses starts from £95 per hour.

 Supervision is £60 per hour.
 Group sessions are £75 per hour.